IliaIdakiev/hg-resolvers/README.md

 </hg-resolve>
 ```

-### 6. Connectin multiple instance of the same resolver.
+### 6. Multiple instance of the same resolver attached to the same resolve container.

-In some cases we might have diffrent sections of the page that might be present at the same time or might not but depend on the same data but we don't want to be making the same call multiple times.
-This is where we can use the `autoUniqueId = true;` option or just provide a unique id of our own by using `uid = '<someting>';`
+In some cases we might have diffrent sections of the page that might be present at the same time or might not but depend on the same data.
+In this case we don't want to be making the same request multiple times.
+By default multiple instances of the same resolver are connected witheachother and only one request is sent instead of multiple.
+In the case when you don't want this connection you can set the `disconnectDifferentInstances` property to true.

 *user-posts.resolver.ts*
 ```typescript